Kiwifruit: Kiwiberries

-Actinidia chinensis
+Gold kiwifruit

-Actinidia chinensis (yellow kiwi or golden kiwifruit) has a smooth, bronze skin, with a beak shape at the stem attachment.
-Flesh colour varies from bright green to a clear, intense yellow.
-This species is 'sweeter and more aromatic' in flavour compared to A. deliciosa, similar to some subtropical fruits.
+The gold kiwifruit, also known as the yellow kiwi or golden kiwifruit, has smooth, bronze skin, with a beak shape at the stem attachment.
+Gold varieties are typically cultivars of Actinidia chinensis var. chinensis.
+The flesh colour varies from bright green to a clear, intense yellow.
+This species is 'sweeter and more aromatic' in flavour compared to Actinidia chinensis var. deliciosa.
 One of the most attractive varieties has a red 'iris' around the centre of the fruit and yellow flesh outside.
-The yellow fruit obtains a higher market price and, being less hairy than the fuzzy kiwifruit, is more palatable for consumption without peeling.
+The yellow fruit obtains a higher market price and, being less hairy than the fuzzy kiwifruit, tastes better without peeling.

-A commercially viable variety of this red-ringed kiwifruit, patented as EnzaRed, is a cultivar of the Chinese hong yang variety.

-'Hort16A' is a golden kiwifruit cultivar marketed worldwide as Zespri Gold.
+Hort16A is a golden kiwifruit cultivar developed by HortResearch, now Plant & Food Research Institute, during the 1980s and 90s.
+It is marketed worldwide as Zespri Gold.
 This cultivar suffered significant losses in New Zealand in 2010–2013 due to the PSA bacterium.
-A new cultivar of golden kiwifruit, Gold3, was found to be more disease-resistant and most growers have now changed to this cultivar.
+A new cultivar of golden kiwifruit, Gold3, was found to be more disease-resistant, and most growers have now changed to this cultivar.
 'Gold3', marketed by Zespri as SunGold is not quite as sweet as 'Hort16A', and lacks its usually slightly pointed tip.
 Clones of the new variety SunGold have been used to develop orchards in China, resulting in partially successful legal efforts in China by Zespri to protect their intellectual property.
 In 2021, Zespri estimated that around 5,000 hectares of Sungold orchards were being cultivated in China, mainly in the Sichuan province.

+Jintao is a variety of golden kiwifruit developed in China from wild Actinidia chinensis var. chinensis vines.
+Created in the 1980s by researchers at the Wuhan Botanical Garden, it was introduced to Europe for evaluation in 1998 through an EU-funded project (INCO-DC).
+Between 1998 and 2000, it was evaluated in collaboration with institutions such as I.N.R.A. in Bordeaux (France), the University of Thessaloniki (Greece), and the University of Udine (Italy).
+Jintao was later released to European kiwifruit growers for commercial propagation in 2001.
+In the same year, exclusive breeding rights for the variety were sold to the Italian company Jingold, and production subsequently expanded to multiple locations across Portugal, Chile, Argentina, and South Africa over the following two decades.

+Red kiwifruit

+Red kiwifruits are cultivars of Actinidia chinensis var. chinensis, distinguished by their red coloured flesh.
+Its origin can be traced back to China from a natural mutation of gold kiwifruit found in the wild in 1982, which became the Hongyang variety, China's first commercially viable red kiwifruit cultivar.
+By 2020, Hongyang became the most grown kiwifruit cultivar in China across all types and varieties.

+International varieties include Oriental Red, a licensed version of Donghong variety kiwifruit grown in Italy, Zespri RubyRed, which was independently bred in New Zealand in 2007, and EnzaRed, a cultivar that descends from the Hongyang variety grown by Turners & Growers in New Zealand.